 Jewelry gemstones have varying requirements depending on the type of jewelry.
-Gemstones set in rings get the hardest wear, since they often come in contact with hard surfaces.
-Gems set in earrings are less subject to daily wear and tear, and the same is true for pendants.
+Gemstones set in rings get the hardest wear, since they often come into contact with hard surfaces.
+Gems set in earrings are less likely to be subjected to daily wear and tear, and the same is true for pendants.

 It is generally recommended that colored gemstones set in rings have a hardness on the Mohs scale of 7 or greater.
 Rings worn everyday, such as engagement rings, are usually made with stones such as ruby and sapphire, which have a hardness rating of 9.
 Rings worn only occasionally, or set in protective settings such as bezels, can be made with softer stones.
 Some very popular gems, such as tanzanite (hardness of 6.5 to 7) and opal (5.5 to 6.5), are often set in rings, though neither are particularly hard.

 However, hardness is not the only measure of a gem's suitability for jewelry.
-Some gems which are quite hard, such as emerald (hardness of 8), have internal fractures which make them more fragile.
-Nephrite jade, by contrast, is extremely durable, despite having a hardness of 6 to 6.5; its strength is due to its internal structure, where fibrous crystals interlock in a matted texture.
+Some quite hard gems, such as emerald (with a hardness of 8), have internal fractures that render them more fragile.
+Nephrite jade, by contrast, is extremely durable, despite having a hardness of 6 to 6.5.
+Its strength is due to an internal structure of interlocking, matted fibrous crystals.

 Despite these practical constraints, the variety of gemstones used in jewelry is actually increasing, as jewelry designers seek out rarer gemstones for making distinctive jewelry.
-Gems such as prehnite and andalusite were once rarely found in jewelry; today one will also find apatite, mali garnet, charoite and seraphinite used as jewelry gemstones for their unique colors and textures.
+Gems such as prehnite and andalusite were once rarely found in jewelry.
+Today, one will also find apatite, Mali garnet, charoite and seraphinite used as jewelry gemstones due to their unique colors and textures.

-At one time the choice in jewelry gemstones was restricted by what was available in mass-produced jewelry.
-Now it is possible to select from a vast range of gemstones carried by a dealer who specializes in colored gems, and have custom jewelry created by the jeweler of your choice.
+At one time the choice of jewelry gemstones was restricted by the selection of mass-produced jewelry available.
+Now it is possible to select from a vast range of gemstones carried by a dealer who specializes in colored gems, and have custom jewelry created by a jeweler of your choice.

 - First Published: May-21-2010